bridgetcundelan/AB-Test-Marketing-Campaign/README.md

 # A-B-Test-Marketing-Campaign

-Analysis of an A/B test of a marketing campaign to determine effectiveness of campaign.
+<b> Background: </b> The marketing department of a ficticious business is performing an A/B test of a marketing campaign to determine effectiveness of its campaign.
+They are using a control and test version of the campaign. <br>

+<b> Business Task: </b> Analyze performance of both campaigns to uncover trends & insights and determine if company should launch new campaign or if they need to make modifications before launch. <br>

+<b> Business Objectives: </b> <br>

+<b> Tools: </b> I will be using Excel for data cleaning, SQL for analysis, and Tableau for visualization. <br>

-<b> About this Dataset: </b> <br>
+<b> The Dataset: </b> <br>
+Public dataset found on Kaggle called "A/B Testing DataSet" <br>

 A/B testing helps in finding a better approach to finding customers, marketing products, getting a higher reach, or anything that helps a business convert most of its target customers into actual customers. <br>